 Dian Fossey’s Grave

 American zoologist Dian Fossey became famous for her dedication to studying and protecting endangered mountain gorillas in Rwanda.
 Her 18-year study inspired the 1988 film Gorillas in the Mist, and promoted primate conservation worldwide.
-She was murdered in 1985, and interred at Karisoke, a grave site she had constructed for gorillas.
-The journey to her grave involves a five-hour trek, and though the cabins and buildings are gone, visitors may glimpse buffalo, elephants and even gorillas.
+She was murdered in 1985, and buried at Karisoke, a gravesite she had constructed for gorillas.
+The Karisoke Research Camp that was her base sits between two volcanoes, Mt Visoke and Mt Karisimbi and stands at an altitude of 3,000m (9,000ft).
+The journey to her grave involves a five-hour trek and, though the cabins and buildings are gone, visitors may glimpse buffalo, elephants and even gorillas.